4 years full-time (plus optional placement year)

 Every course at York has been designed to provide clear and ambitious learning outcomes.
 These learning outcomes give you an understanding of what you will be able to do at the end of the course.
 We develop each course by designing modules that grow your abilities towards the learning outcomes and help you to explain what you can offer to employers.
 Find out more about our approach to teaching and learning.

+We are in the world top 100 for Linguistics (QS World University Rankings by Subject 2019).
 Both departments are part of our Faculty of Arts and Humanities, ranked 34nd in the 2019 Times Higher Education World University Rankings.

 UK/EU or international fees?
 The level of fee that you will be asked to pay depends on whether you're classed as a UK, EU or international student.